Skip Navigation Accessibility Statement

 No one individual or brand is helpless to stop the spread of misinformation.
 Here are a few ways to actively stop or slow its spread and eliminate or mitigate any potential harm.

-One way Cision is actively helping brands battle misinformation is through Risk Score, a feature of our comprehensive CisionOne platform.
-Risk Score uses natural language processing (NLP) technology, a version of AI, to identify fake news, hate speech, racism and other harmful language – including mis- or disinformation – across social media and other platforms.
+One way Cision is actively helping brands battle misinformation is through React Score, a feature of our comprehensive CisionOne platform.
+React Score uses natural language processing (NLP) technology, a version of AI, to identify fake news, hate speech, racism and other harmful language – including mis- or disinformation – across social media and other platforms.
 With the advanced ability to identify content that might be misleading in real time, brands can act quickly to correct such content and redirect the narrative.

 Misinformation is a pervasive issue today, and brands can no longer remain passive observers.
 They must actively engage in the battle against misinformation to protect their reputation, uphold corporate social responsibility, and maintain the trust of their customers.